AdobeDocs/analytics.en/help/analyze/analysis-workspace/visualizations/t-sync-visualization.md

 role: User, Admin
 exl-id: 0500b27a-032e-4dc8-98b7-58519ef59368
 ---
-# Manage visualization data sources
+# Manage visualization data sources {#manage-visualization-data-sources}

+>[!CONTEXTUALHELP]
+>id="workspace_datasource_lock_selection"
+>title="Lock selection"
+>abstract="Enable this setting to lock the visualization to either the table positions or the exact items selected in the data source."

 Synchronizing visualizations lets you control which data table or data source corresponds to a visualization.